superlinked/VectorHub/docs/use_cases/hybrid_search_&_rerank_rag.md

 Hybrid search can also be paired with semantic reranking (to reorder outcomes) to further enhance performance.
 Combining hybrid search with reranking holds immense potential for various applications, including natural language processing tasks like question answering and text summarization, even for implementation at a large-scale.

-In our article, we'll delve deeply into the nuances of hybrid search and reranking, exploring how this potent combo can enhance the retrieval component in **[RAG (Retrieval Augmented Generation)](https://hub.superlinked.com/retrieval-augmented-generation)**, and thereby deliver impactful and insightful text generation across various domains.
+In our article, we'll delve into the nuances of hybrid search and reranking, including limitations.
+Though pure vector search is preferable, in many cases hybrid search can enhance the retrieval component in **[RAG (Retrieval Augmented Generation)](https://hub.superlinked.com/retrieval-augmented-generation)**, and thereby deliver impactful and insightful text generation across various domains.

 ## What is Hybrid Search?